burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

-In example above we use `virtual` keyword that should be used for inheritance branches that come from a common ancestor for different inheritance paths.
-And example represents classical diamond shape inheritance.
-In such situation with such memory layout it is less possible to create a simple strategy with sliding window which look *"beautifully"* at the given object and during upcasting and downcasting shifts the windows.
+In the example above we use `virtual` keyword that should be used for inheritance branches that come from a common ancestor for different inheritance paths.
+An example represents classical diamond shape inheritance.
+In such a situation with such a memory layout, it is less possible to create a simple strategy with a sliding window that look *"beautifully"* at the given object and during upcasting and downcasting shifts the windows.
 To mitigate this the following trick is used.

-In our original example with several `B` classes in fact for each `B1,B2,B3,B4` class the compiler to provide accesses to the shared data in `class A` create a field of type `vptr.B1, vptr.B2, vptr.B3, vptr.B4`.
+In our original example with several `B` classes in fact for each `B1,B2,B3,B4` class the compiler to provide access to the shared data in `class A` create a field of type `vptr.B1, vptr.B2, vptr.B3, vptr.B4`.
-All this pointers are pointed to the `vtable` table.
+All these pointers are pointed to the `vtable` table.

 For non-virtual function calls, the member function to call is statically determined, at compile time.
 For virtual functions a derived
 class can override, or replace, the actual function definition to be used when an inherited member.

-Whether the `override` should be used for specific class depends upon whether the member function is declared `virtual`.
-Firstly for each class we construct such Table of virtual functions.
-A `vptr` pointer is added to a class instance to address virtual function table (`vtable`).
+Whether the `override` should be used for a specific class depends upon whether the member function is declared `virtual`.
+Firstly for each class, we construct such Table of virtual functions.
+A `vptr` pointer is added to a class instance to address the virtual function table (`vtable`).

 Each virtual function in a class has a corresponding entry in that classs vtable.
 Each entry holds the address of the virtual function override appropriate to **that class**.
 Calling a virtual function requires:
 * Fetching the instances `vptr`.